QuentinRa/blog.quentinra.dev/networking/architecture/index.md

 Agents can send messages also known as "traps" without being request, for instance, when a problem is detected.

+##### Configuration

-➡️ You can configure SNMP on a Windows Server with ADDS.
+You can configure SNMP on a Windows Server with ADDS.
 You can also configure the server using commands too such as

 * `show snmp`: display the current configuration
 * `snmp-server community [...]`: configure a community